supercooldave/supercooldave.github.io/2017/STS/deliverables.md

 This deliverable will consist of:

 1. An overview of the system-under-design.
-2. An overview of the expected users.
+2. A brief overview of the expected users.
 3. An overview of how you would expect to make money from the software, if relevant.
 4. A list of features that the system must, should and could exhibit.
+For example, *The system should allow users to record the amount of hours they sleep on a daily basis.*
 5. A list of non-functional constraints on the system, such as those related to security, privacy, performance, quality of service, and so forth.